Sepzilla/Libuwuwiki/README.md

 ## 🚀 Quick Start

-1. Choose a service from the list above
-2. Click on the service name to view its documentation
-3. Follow the access instructions and feature guides
+Users can sign in to the SaaS-on-Wheels Server using:

+- **Pangolin**: A modern authentication provider for seamless access management
+- **Authentik**: An open-source Identity Provider for enterprise-grade authentication

+All users are pre-authorized, ensuring secure access to the services they need.
+Every available service will be listed on the homepage in Pangolin which you can access with one click.

+**BUT I CAN'T SIGN IN!!**
+	No worries, in most cases you can just make an account with that particular service.
+For example, Plex.

-## 📖 About This Homelab
+## 📖 About SaaS-on-Wheels

-This homelab provides a self-hosted ecosystem for media streaming, e-book management, and service organization.
-All services are containerized and accessible through the local network.
+Our homelab provides a self-hosted ecosystem for media streaming, e-book management, and service organization.
+All services are containerized and accessible wherever you are, via the internet OR even offline in many cases.

 ## 🔗 Navigation

-Each service documentation includes:
+Each service has documentation of its own:
-- Access instructions (URL, credentials, network requirements)
+- Access instructions
 - Key features and capabilities
 - Basic usage guide
 - Tips and best practices